All Collections

 Updated over a week ago

-Sometimes while analyzing your production productivity you might have a worker that has one or more production records with productivity at 0%.
+Sometimes while analyzing your production productivity you might have a worker that has one or more production records with a time spent of 00H00, and the corresponding productivity at 0%.

 In this article we will help you understand why and correct any problems.